MalloZup/ha-sap-release-engineering/doc/submit-packages.md

       - foo
       - bar
 ```
 The CODESTREAM is the targed, where we want to submit packages.
-On th
+(OBS sles)
 `from`: is the openSUSE project you want to sumbit the pkg from ( to sles ibs)
 `packages`: is a list or single package to submits to target code stream